davidtchiu/davidtchiu.github.io/teaching/cs161/lab1.bluej/index.md

   - To remove Pac-Man, you can click on the reset arrow &#8617; found at the _bottom right corner_ of BlueJ.
 This will reset the entire process.

   - Once your canvas is clean, design a simple drawing on a piece of paper using only Circles, Squares, and Triangles.
-Popular ideas in the past include: a face, a spaceship, a house, a landscape, etc. Try not to draw something too complicated (just 4-5 shapes should suffice) because your partner will have to reproduce your drawing before the lab period is over!
-Before you design anything, keep in mind the following limitations in our simple tool (though these would all be great functionalities to add in a future assignment!):
+Popular ideas in the past include: a face, a spaceship, a house, a landscape, etc. Try not to draw something too complicated (just 4-5 shapes should do) because your partner will have to reproduce your drawing before the period is over!
+Before you design anything, keep in mind the following limitations:

     - You **can't** stretch or shrink a circle into an oval.
     - You **can't** stretch or shrink a square into a rectangle (but you *can* line two squares up next to each other)
     - You **can't** rotate any shapes.
     - You **can't** flip any shapes.
-    - You **can**, however overlap shapes, and the shape that you move last will appear on top.
+    - You **can**, however overlap shapes, and the shape that you touch last will always appear on top.

   - Now take your design from paper to screen. **Here are the critical steps:** As you move the shapes around on the canvas, **you should be recording each step.** There is no "record" function in BlueJ -- open that white paper icon ![](figures/readme-icon.png) in BlueJ's project window and type in the steps.
 (You can record your steps under **Part III, question 5**).
 This recording becomes the algorithm for anyone (or anything -- any computer) to create your drawing.

-  - When you're done, erase your drawing by clicking on the reset arrow &#8617;, and wait until "time" is called.
+  - When you're done, erase your drawing by clicking on the reset arrow &#8617; and let us know that you're ready.

   - You will need to find another student and exchange algorithms (you can email them your algorithm, or take a picture of it with your phone, for example).
 By following their algorithm exactly as written (even if you think you found an error), you should be able to reproduce each other's drawings!